panoply/spx/docs/attributes.md

 <strong>Values</strong>
 </summary>

 This attribute is a `truthy` type.
-Passing the `true` value is optional as `data-pjax-disable` infers truthy.
+Passing the `true` value is optional as `data-spx-disable` infers truthy.

 - `true`